skorpi0n/inclinotifier/README.md

 2. Public Release with caravan X/Z tilt visualization with working push/audio notifications Need to also show how to use it properly

-3. Add ability to change icon to RV, car, spirit level.
+3. Add ~~ability~~ to change icon to RV, car, spirit level.
 Anything more?

 ## TODO list

 :white_check_mark: Replace home icon with tilted caravan icon

-:heavy_check_mark: Calibration ability in the settings view
+:white_check_mark: Calibration ability in the settings view

 - [ ] Add to settings
 		if degree <= x, send push with level completed message